arg0WAK/telegram-hooker/README.md

 ## ⚙️ Getting Started

-In this repo has a core HTTP structure that facilitates webhook management for Telegram bots.
+In this package has a core HTTP structure that facilitates webhook management for Telegram bots.
 It is compatible with various frameworks (Express, Fastify, Koa, Hapi) and provides a set of tools you can use to manage and log your bots messages.

 **You can manage all your workers in a single group, or each worker in their own private chat window.** If you planing to manage in a group, your main worker should have the permission to read the messages in the group **considering that all messages will be logged simultaneously on your server.**